WordPress website setup tutorial

 To begin with creating the email accounts for your author website, log in to your cPanel again and click on Email Accounts.

-What email account you should create
+What email account should you create?

-If that’s the case, then what type of email account you should create?
+If that’s the case, then what type of email account should you create?

 Email account used to communicate with other professionals

-This email is solely for you to communicate with other professionals such as your editor, book cover designer, etc. You can also use this email to communicate with other authors in your genre and industry too.
+This email is solely for you to communicate with other professionals, such as your editor, book cover designer, etc. You can also use this email to communicate with other authors in your genre and industry, too.

 If you’re thinking of signing up with a professional service, you can also use this email as well.